ChristianBagley/awesome-stars/README.md

 ## Elixir

+- [magnetissimo](https://github.com/sergiotapia/magnetissimo) - Web application that indexes all popular torrent sites, and saves it to the local database.
 - [awesome-elixir](https://github.com/h4cc/awesome-elixir) - A curated list of amazingly awesome Elixir and Erlang libraries, resources and shiny things.
 Updates:

 ## Emacs Lisp